 When a sensor moves to another location, its channel inevitably changes.
-At this time, the natural thought is that a reader may need to choose the optimal rate for this new position to maximize the throughput.
-While many localization schemes have been proposed for RFID devices, they either require a number of antennas [17], or are not fast and lightweight enough for channel estimation purposes [18].
-Blink [8] uses link signatures to detect mobility, yet it requires measurements from at least 10 channels because RSSIs are the only sources.
-Such multiple-channel detection introduces too much overhead.
-To address this issue, we propose a more effective mobility detection using both RSSIs and phases.
+At this time, a reader may need to choose the optimal rate for this new position to maximize the throughput.
+While many localization schemes have been proposed for RFID devices, they either require a number of antennas [15], or are not fast and lightweight enough for channel estimation purposes [16].
+Blink uses link signatures to detect mobility, yet it requires measurements from at least 10 channels.
+Because the channel switching on COTS readers takes at least 30 ms, such multiple-channel detection introduces too much overhead.

+To address this issue, we propose a zero-overhead mobility detection on a single channel.
 The solution is to use phase, a PHY-hint, which is supported in COTS readers as specified in the LLRP standard.
 For every successful read, the reader outputs a phase reading and an RSSI value, making it virtually zero-overhead.
-The reported phase is an effective way to measure the distance between the reader and tag, R. The relationship between such distance and measured phase, θ , is as follows [18], where $\lambda =$ is the wavelength, θ_D , θ_R , θ_M , are phase errors brought by tag and antenna diversity, reflection characteristics, and multipath, respectively, N is the integer ambiguity as the measured phase is with period π .
+The reported phase is an effective way to measure the distance between the reader and tag, R. The relationship between such distance and measured phase, $\theta$ , is as follows [16], where $\lambda =$ is the wavelength, $\theta_D$ , $\theta_R$ , $\theta_M$ , are phase errors brought by tag and antenna diversity, reflection characteristics, and multipath, respectively, N is the integer ambiguity as the measured phase is with period $\pi$ .
 Therefore the distance between two locations is approximated as